techboy-coder/Textharvester/README.md

 # Textharvester
-> A simple tool to collect links and text data from the internet
+> A simple tool that collects massive amouts of links and text data from the internet

 TextHarvester is an easy-to-use tool for collecting and crawling urls from the Internet and downloading website content from collected urls into a text file.
 TextHarvester can be used to efficiently collect a lot of text for general purpose nlp.

+TextHarvester is a depth-first algorithm.

 ![](textharvester_logo.PNG)